-The sport also operates its own charity – Retraining of Racehorses (RoR) – to raise funds from within the industry, with the purpose of finding fulfilling second careers for racehorses after racing and ensuring the welfare of any vulnerable former racehorses.
+The sport also operates its own charity – Retraining of Racehorses (RoR) – to help create a demand for second careers for racehorses after their racing careers are over, and ensuring the welfare of any vulnerable former racehorses.

 What happens to horses who leave the sport?

 Upon leaving British racing some horses go for breeding, some go to race abroad, some go point‐to‐pointing, others go on to a career in an alternative equestrian discipline (polo, dressage, showing, eventing), others become hacks, enjoying exercise without competition and some are retired to a life at grass.
 Most horses, however, prefer an active life.